Back to Blog

 by AZvertising Team

-A shopper finds your product on Amazon.
-They read the title, scroll through your images, maybe even check the reviews.
+A reader finds your book on Amazon.
+They read the blurb, scroll through your look inside, maybe even check the reviews.
 Then they leave.
 No add to cart.
 No purchase.
 Just gone.

-This happens hundreds or thousands of times a month for most Amazon sellers, and the vast majority treat these lost shoppers as exactly that — lost.
+This happens hundreds or thousands of times a month for most authors, and the vast majority treat these lost readers as exactly that — lost.
 They move on, focusing all their energy on acquiring new traffic.
-Meanwhile, those shoppers who already expressed genuine interest in your product drift away to a competitor or simply forget they were ever looking.
+Meanwhile, those readers who already expressed genuine interest in your book drift away to a competitor’s title or simply forget they were ever looking.

-Sponsored Display retargeting exists to solve this exact problem, and most sellers are either not using it or using it badly.
+Sponsored Display retargeting exists to solve this exact problem, and most authors are either not using it or using it badly.

 Why Retargeting Converts Better Than Cold Traffic

 Let us start with the fundamental logic.
-A shopper who has already visited your product page is dramatically more valuable than a random Amazon browser.
-They have seen your product.
+A reader who has already visited your book’s detail page is dramatically more valuable than a random Amazon browser.
+They have seen your cover.
 They know your price.
-They have self-selected as someone in the market for what you sell.
-The only thing standing between them and a purchase is whatever hesitation made them leave — maybe they wanted to comparison shop, maybe they got distracted, or maybe they just needed a nudge.
+They have read your blurb.
+They have self-selected as someone in the market for what you write.
+The only thing standing between them and a purchase is whatever hesitation made them leave — maybe they wanted to check other books in the genre, maybe they got distracted, or maybe they just needed a nudge.

 Retargeting provides that nudge.